 While this may not be a solution in its entirety, it's certainly the step in the right direction!
 Keeping your litter box clean at all times will definitely take off some of the stressful thoughts that come with, "what happens if my baby eats cat poop?".

 The downside here is that you're going to have to keep up a pretty strict cleaning routine.
 This means following your cat every time they head to the bathroom and swiftly swooping in before your kiddo does.
+Some pet owners might also consider a self cleaning litter box if they have multiple cats.

 There's also the option of using non-toxic cat litter.
 If your baby does get through your baby proof litter box antics, at least the kitty Roca won't be too harmful.